Application of projection algorithms to differential equations: boundary value problems: Nonlinear boundary value problems

-We generally assume that \eqref{bvp} has a unique continuous solution over the interval $[a,b]$.
-This is guaranteed \cite[Theorem 11.1]{BF16} if the right-hand side function $f$ satisfies the following conditions : \begin{enumerate} \item $f$ and partial derivatives of $f$ with respect to $y$ and $y'$ are continuous on
+\begin{remark}[Solutions may not be unique] In general, even when a solution to problem \eqref{bvp} exists, it may not be unique.
+However, \eqref{bvp} will have a unique continuous solution over the interval $[a,b]$ if the right-hand side function $f$ satisfies the following conditions: \begin{enumerate} \item $f$ and the partial derivatives of $f$ with respect to $y$ and $y'$ are continuous on

 \item $\frac{\partial f}{\partial y}(x,y,y') >0$ on $D$, and \item there exists a constant $M$ such that